189569400/florasat/README.md

 - Edit the Makefile in the leosatellites repo root directory, in line 13 add the correct path to the curl library and the path to the os3 src directory

-- Clone `https://gitlab.inria.fr/jfraire/florasat.git` repo where INET is located and checkout to `framework` branch
+- Clone `https://gitlab.inria.fr/jfraire/florasat.git` repo where INET is located

 - Launch OMNeT++ IDE from the terminal with `omnetpp`.
 Add inet4.3, os3, leosatellites and florasat projects to the workspace